Life Insurance Fraud Detection from Online Applicants

 Detecting Bot Applicants

 Artificial intelligence isn’t always used to stop fraud, sometimes it’s used for fraud… thousands of bots fill out fraudulent insurance applications every day.
-Luckily, solutions like ForMotiv are able to instantly identify bot applications and triage them in real-time before they are approved or shown pre-fill information, saving time and expenses for the underwriting process.
+Luckily, insurance fraud solutions like ForMotiv are able to instantly identify bot applications and triage them in real-time before they are approved or shown pre-fill information, saving time and expenses for the underwriting process.

 Scoring Risk in Real-Time